webgpu/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders.md

 We used a JavaScript template literal so we can set the workgroup size from the JavaScript variable `workgroupSize`.
-This ends up being hard hard coded into the shader.
+This ends up being hard coded into the shader.

 Now that we have the shader we can make 3 buffers to store these results.